SharafutdinovDenis/study_projects_ds/README.md

 # Study Data Scince Projects
-Here's my mini-projects for representation my skills and knowledge in different realms of Data Science
+Here's my mini-projects for representation my skills and knowledges in different realms of Data Science